Lake Mary Personal Injury Lawyer

 Slip and Fall Accidents: If you were hurt on someone else’s property in a slip and fall accident, the property owner may be held liable if he/she failed to take reasonable action to prevent or remedy the hazardous condition that caused your injury.

 Workers’ Compensation: If you were injured on-the-job or developed an occupational illness, you may be able to recover medical benefits, lost wages, and vocational rehabilitation services through the state’s workers’ compensation system.
 For permanent injuries, you may be able to collect permanent disability benefits and social security.

-Dog Bites: Florida is a “strict liability” state which means if you were bitten or attacked by a dog in Florida, the dog’s owner will be held liable regardless of whether or not the dog has a history of bad behavior.
+Dog Bites: Florida is almost a “strict liability” state which means if you were bitten or attacked by a dog in Florida, the dog’s owner will almost always be held liable regardless of whether or not the dog has a history of bad behavior.
 The only exceptions would be if the dog was provoked by cruelty or you trespassed on private property.